ArduPilot/ardupilot_wiki/common/source/docs/common-rc-systems.rst

 .. image:: ../../../images/x10-horus.png

-Some systems provide transparent radio modems to the telemetry from the autopilot, and others have proprietary protocols.
-Those with proprietary protocols often have means of displaying  telemetry data on the transmitter display itself, like FRSky or other `OpenTX <https://www.open-tx.org/>`__ based Transmitters.
+Some systems provide transparent radio modems sending the telemetry from the autopilot, and others have proprietary protocols.
+Those with proprietary protocols often have means of displaying  telemetry data on the transmitter display itself, like FRSky or `OpenTX <https://www.open-tx.org/>`__ based Transmitters.

 Telemetry speeds vary from 56K to 1-2K baud depending on protocol and, in some cases, distance.
 Often telemetry range will be less than radio control range.

+Consult

 Number of channels
 ------------------